 Net investment income was \$126.9 million in the first nine months of 2012, compared to \$65.7 million in the first nine months of 2011.
 The \$61.2 million increase in net investment income in the first nine months of 2012 was driven by a \$22.4 million increase in the returns from our portfolio of hedge funds and private equity investments, although the increase is primarily from our private equity investments due to higher fund valuations, a \$29.9 million increase in the returns on the remaining investments included in other investments principally from our allocation to senior secured bank loan funds and non-U.S. fixed income funds, and a \$9.8 million increase from our fixed maturity investments portfolio where higher average invested assets benefited from the tightening credit spreads during the first nine months of 2012.
 Historically low interest rates as compared to recent years have lowered the yields at which we invest our assets relative to historical levels.
-We expect these developments, combined with the current composition of our investment portfolio and other factors, to continue to put downward pressure on our net investment income for the near term.
-The hedge fund, private equity and other investment portfolios are accounted for at fair value with the change in fair value recorded in net investment income which included net unrealized gains of \$36.0 million in the first nine months of 2012, compared to \$9.2 million of net unrealized losses in the first nine months of 2011.
+We expect these developments, combined with the current composition of our investment portfolio and other investment portfolios are accounted for at fair value with the change in fair value recorded in net investment income which included net unrealized gains of \$36.0 million in the first nine months of 2012, compared to \$9.2 million of net unrealized losses in the first nine months of 2011.